tikv/website/content/docs/3.0/tasks/best-practices/pd-scheduling.md

 ## Control scheduling strategy

-You can use pd-ctl to adjust the scheduling strategy from the following three aspects.
+You can use `pd-ctl` to adjust the scheduling strategy from the following three aspects.

 ### Add/delete scheduler manually

-PD supports dynamically adding and removing schedulers directly through pd-ctl.
+PD supports dynamically adding and removing schedulers directly through `pd-ctl`.
 For example:

 - `scheduler show`: Shows currently running schedulers in the system
-- `scheduler remove balance-leader-scheduler`: Removes (disable) balance-leader-scheduler
+- `scheduler remove [scheduler name]`: Removes the corresponding scheduler
-- `scheduler add evict-leader-scheduler-1`: Adds a scheduler to remove all leaders in Store 1
+- `scheduler add [scheduler name]`: Adds a scheduler

 ### Add/delete Operators manually

-PD also supports adding or removing operators directly through pd-ctl.
+PD also supports adding or removing operators directly through `pd-ctl`.
 For example:

 - `operator add add-peer 2 5`: Adds peers to Region 2 in Store 5
 - `operator add transfer-leader 2 5`: Migrates the leader of Region 2 to Store 5